• Skip to primary navigation

 • 2 tbps olive oil or melted coconut oil, or garlic butter

-• 1 tsp salt (for boiling)
+• 1 teaspoon salt (for boiling)

-• 1 tbsp Italian herbs (mixed)
+• 1 tablespoon Italian herbs (mixed)

-• 1/2 tsp Sesame seeds
+• ½ teaspoon Sesame seeds

-• 1 tsp sea salt crystals
+• 1 teaspoon sea salt crystals

 • pepper (freshly crushed) or cayenne pepper, to taste